DiogoCostaPT/openwq/OpenWQSUMMAREADME.txt

 Notes on the interface:
     - Creating seperate function calls on the fortran side is not possible due to the fact that each call takes exaclty the same parameters.
 Therefore the interface function for running openWQ takes an integer argument to denote which OpenWQ method to call.

+Interface Functions:
+    - These functions are located in summa/interface

+Program Trace:
+  - Program starts in Summa with the first call to openWQ coming in summa_init.f90 (NEAR END OF FILE)
+    - Here is where we initalize the openWQ object in fortran
+        - This is a c++ object that Fortran holds a reference for.
+    - Summa then calls decl()